 Receive my free PDF download with 25 scriptures and prayers on emotional healing.

-The Foundation of Diet Culture
+Diet Culture Definition

 Chelsea, I could not think of a better person to talk about overcoming diet culture through a biblical lens.
 I have come out of the diet culture personally.
 There’s a lot of narratives that I didn’t know I was believing or why I was believing them.
 They were leading me actually further into obsession, into despair, into body dysmorphia.
 So why don’t you take us to the foundation of why we enter into this.